shahchayan9/CareConnect/README.md

 # CareConnect – Centralized Volunteer Management Platform

-**CareConnect** is a full-stack volunteer management system built to support community-focused organizations like **NAMI Yolo**.
+**CareConnect** is a volunteer management system built to support community-focused organizations like **NAMI Yolo**.
 It helps nonprofits recruit, onboard, train, and schedule volunteers with ease.
 The platform is built for accessibility, especially for organizations currently managing data across multiple spreadsheets and forms.

 This submission includes:
 - A dynamic **web dashboard** for real-time visual insights into volunteer trends.
 - A reproducible **Google Colab notebook** for static data visualizations.
+(OpenData Hack)
 - A publicly accessible dataset used to simulate real-world volunteer data.

 ---